 1. Find a Blow Dryer with Multiple Heat Settings

-One of the best ways to reduce hair damage from blow drying starts with the blow dryer itself!
-While you may be tempted (as we all are) to pick up the most affordable blow dryer on the market, it makes sense to invest in a high-quality beauty tool for the sake of your hair.
+One of the best ways to reduce hair damage from blow drying actually starts with the blow dryer itself.
+While you may be tempted (as we all are) to pick up the most affordable blow dryer on the market, invest in a high-quality beauty tool for the sake of your hair.

 More specifically, look around for a blow dryer with at least three different heat settings.
 That way, you can select the lowest possible amount of heat for your hair type and keep damage to a minimum.

 Hair damage can be prevented by treating your hair with heat protectant products before you break out the blow dryer.
-These beauty products, which come in spray, serum, gel, cream, and mousse form, work to lock in your hair’s natural moisture and lessen the damaging effects of heat.
+These beauty products, which come in spray, serum, gel, cream, and mousse form, work to lock in your hair’s natural moisture and lessen the damaging effects of heat from the blow dryer.

 Here are a few of our favorite heat protectant hair products:

-- SheaMoisture Jamaican Black Castor Oil Strengthen & Grow Thermal Protectant
+- SheaMoisture Anti-Breakage Spray, Jamaican Black Castor Oil Heat Protectant with Shea Butter

 - Bumble and bumble Hairdresser’s Invisible Oil Primer